-- 2.8 Much of the prevailing character of the conservation area has remained largely unchanged, although there has been some infill development (for example, the sheltered housing development at Highview Lodge, William Farthing Close) and redevelopment of plots on Grosvenor Road and Barrack Road.

-- 2.9 The principal external building materials are orange/red and buff brick with shallow 'natural' slate roofs, although some of the grander municipal buildings have stucco.
+- 2.7 Much of the prevailing character of the conservation area has remained largely unchanged, although there has been some infill development (for example, the sheltered housing development at Highview Lodge, William Farthing Close) and redevelopment of plots on Grosvenor Road and Barrack Road. - 2.8 The principal external building materials are orange/red and buff brick with shallow 'natural' slate roofs, although some of the grander municipal buildings have stucco.
 Some of the residential frontages (for example, Arlington Terrace) have been rendered and painted, and there are a number of buildings of sandstone construction.
-The Aldershot Cenotaph war memorial is of granite construction.

-- 2.10 The conservation area, including the proposed addition of land comprising Princes Gardens and the two former cinema buildings, has four areas of distinct character:

-- Sub-Area 1: Civic and Municipal Quarter.

-- Sub-Area 2: Residential Area.

-- Sub-Area 3: Commercial Area.

-- Sub-Area 4: Gardens and Cinemas
+The Aldershot Cenotaph war memorial is of granite construction. - 2.9 The conservation area has four areas of distinct character: - Sub-Area 1: Civic and Municipal Quarter; - Sub-Area 2: Residential Area; - Sub-Area 3: Commercial Area; and - Sub-Area 4: Gardens and Cinemas. - 2.10 Whilst the character of the conservation area is varied in its form and uses, it provides a typical example of Aldershot as it was in the late nineteenth and early twentieth century.